Dr Henry Ivry

 My research sits at the nexus of Black studies, the environmental/infrastructural humanities, and literary criticism.
 My first monograph, Transscalar Critique: Climate, Blackness, Crisis (Edinburgh UP, 2023) argued that questions of scale present a particular set of problems for writers, critics, and policy makers negotiating with the twinned crises of anthropogenic climate change and anti-Black violence.

-I am currently at work on a number of projects that extend and expand this work both temporally and geographically, including a monograph titled Incommensurate Repair: Insurgency, Infrastructure, and the African American Imaginary.
+I am currently at work on a number of projects that extend and expand this work both temporally and geographically, including a monograph under contract with Stanford UP titled Incommensurate Repair: Insurgency, Infrastructure, and the African American Imaginary.
 In this work, I explore how infrastructure - the social and technical systems that enable/disable our everyday lives - are both an object and method of critique in African American literature from the 19th century to the present.

 In addition to literary studies, I am also deeply invested in thinking about music.
-I have organized a number of projects that are focused on the creation of community infrastructures that build, support, and sustain alternate musical ecosystems.
-This work has been done in partnership with organizations including Glasgow International Festival, Counterflows Festival, Clyde Built Radio, as well as an expanding number of other community partners.
+I have organized a number of projects that are focused on the creation of community infrastructures that build, support, and sustain alternate musical ecosystems, including an archival creation and curation project for small-scale online radio stations with the National Library of Scotland and the British Library.
+Other facets of this work have been underatken in partnership with organizations including Glasgow International Festival, Counterflows Festival, Clyde Built Radio, as well as an expanding number of other community partners.

 Publications